Who is responsible for data processing operations?

 Right to information (Article 15 of basic EU data protection regulations):

 You can ask us for information regarding any data of yours that we keep at any time.
-This information concerns, among other things, the data categories we process, for what purposes we process them, the origin of the data if we did not acquire them directly from you and, if applicable, the recipients to whom we have sent your data.
+This information concerns, among other things, the data categories we process, for which purposes we process them, the origin of the data if we did not acquire them directly from you and, if applicable, the recipients to whom we have sent your data.
 You can obtain a copy of your data from us free of charge.
-If you are interested in other copies, we reserve the right to charge for the additional copies.
+If you are interested in additional copies, we reserve the right to charge for the additional copies.